databio/bedbuncher/README.md

 - `iGD` -- a command line executable, which builds a database that integrates genomic sets from one or more data sources and minimizes the search space for a specific query.
 Visit the [`iGD` repository](https://github.com/databio/iGD) for more information and installation details.

 4. Run a [PostgreSQL](https://www.postgresql.org/) database instance

-For example, to run an instnace in a Docker container:
+For example, to run an instnace in a Docker container use:
 ```
 docker run -d --name bedbase-postgres -p 5432:5432 -e POSTGRES_PASSWORD=bedbasepassword -e POSTGRES_USER=postgres -e POSTGRES_DB=postgres -v postgres-data:/var/lib/postgresql/data postgres
 ```
+The DB login credentials need to match what's specified in the bedbase configuration file.

 5. Submit the pipeline with [`looper`](https://looper.readthedocs.io/en/latest/)

 **Input:** A [PEP](http://pep.databio.org/en/latest/) with one sample per bedset.
-Each sample needs to an attribute specifying a query that will restrict the database search to create a bedset.
+Each sample needs to have an attribute specifying a query that will restrict the database search to create a bedset.

 ```
 looper run project/cfg.yaml